Sinkingdev/Sinkingdev/README.md

 ## Table of contents

-1. Information
+1. First
-   2. What and how
+2. We should
-      3. Troubleshooting
+3. Make strong coffee

 ## Project description